miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Positive: + Will hook you up with high-end alchemical ingredients at a discount
 - Positive: + Hosts amazing barbecues
 - Negative: - Anti-vegan, to an obnoxious degree
-- Negative: - Thinks she knows what's best for her friends
+- Negative: - Thinks she knows what’s best for her friends
 - Mixed: +/- Has access to all the magical drugs (medicinal and otherwise)
 - Power: 5
 - Teamwork: 4
 - Sociability: 8
 - Morality: 6

 Your friendly neighborhood alchemist, Emilia is an entrepreneurial witch who runs a combined farm, magical pharmacy, and “recreational alchemy” dispensary.
-She is a passionate botanist who takes care to cultivate and sell as wide a variety of magical plants as she can, and has constructed an impressively intricate rune-powered greenhouse (more of a green-mansion really, given its' size and complexity) in order to grow plants from just about every biome imaginable.
-Emilia lives with her sister Mayra in their family's dominion-bubble farm estate.
+She is a passionate botanist who takes care to cultivate and sell as wide a variety of magical plants as she can, and has constructed an impressively intricate rune-powered greenhouse (more of a green-mansion really, given its size and complexity) in order to grow plants from just about every biome imaginable.
+Emilia lives with her sister Mayra in their family’s dominion-bubble farm estate.

 ## Companion: Edward Ashwell